Alexandra Mendes

 What are the support and lifecycle trade-offs between .NET 8 and .NET 9?

-Choosing the correct .NET version is about features, but also about lifecycle support.
-Microsoft releases .NET versions on a fixed cadence, alternating between Long Term Support (LTS) and Standard Term Support (STS) releases.
+Choosing a .NET version is partly about features and partly about lifecycle support.
+Microsoft alternates between Long Term Support (LTS) and Standard Term Support (STS) releases, and that cadence should shape your roadmap as much as any feature list.

 Key definitions